bparanj/crystal/programming/iac/docs/deployer/credentials.md

   become_user: target_user
 ```

 In this example, `your_command_here` is the command you wish to run after sourcing `.bashrc`, and `target_user` is the user whose `.bashrc` you want to source.
-Remember to replace these placeholders with your actual command and user.
+Remember to replace these placeholders with your  command and user.

 Using `exec /bin/bash -l -i -c` ensures that the shell is treated as both login (`-l`) and interactive (`-i`), which can help in sourcing `.bashrc` or `.bash_profile` correctly.
 However, this method should be used cautiously and tested thoroughly, as it can lead to different behavior depending on how `.bashrc` is configured and the environment it expects.

-The error message you're encountering, `ActiveSupport::MessageEncryptor::InvalidMessage`, typically indicates a problem with the decryption of the encrypted credentials or master key in a Rails application.
+The error message you're encountering, `ActiveSupport::MessageEncryptor::InvalidMessage`,  indicates a problem with the decryption of the encrypted credentials or master key in a Rails application.
 This can happen if the `RAILS_MASTER_KEY` is not set correctly or if the encrypted credentials file (`config/credentials.yml.enc`) cannot be decrypted with the provided key.
 Here are a few steps to troubleshoot and potentially fix this issue:

 1. **Ensure the Master Key is Set**: The Rails master key used to decrypt `config/credentials.yml.enc` should be set in an environment variable named `RAILS_MASTER_KEY`.
 Make sure this environment variable is present and correctly set in the environment where you're running the Rails application.